center4ml/shimnet/Readme.md

 python predict-gui.py --share
 ```

 A public web address will be displayed in the terminal, which you can use to access the GUI remotely or share with others.
+The webservice is available for 72 hours after launching ([see gradio doc on app sharing](https://www.gradio.app/4.44.1/guides/sharing-your-app)).

 ### GUI inference with Docker